 —Jane Hawley and Reyes Ramirez, Managing Editor and Co–Managing Editor

-The Tulip-Flame by Chloe Honum, Reviewed by Daniel Barton
+The Anatomy of Dreams by Chloe Benjamin, Reviewed by Anabel Graff

 One of the major perks of pursuing an MFA at Texas State University in San Marcos is our continuing reading series featuring premiere poets, writers, and critics of the English language, owing in no small part to the Texas State English Department, The Lindsey Reading Series, and The Burdine Johnson Foundation.
 Below is just a sample of some of the readings, talks, and Q&As delivered by the wonderful guests who have recently visited us at the Wittliff Collections in the Alkek Library at Texas State University, and the Katherine Anne Porter Literary Center in Kyle, Texas.
 We hope you enjoy them.
 For more videos and sound recordings, please visit the Front Porch Audio/Video Archives.